 Widgetized Homepage Template

-MH Magazine includes a widgetized homepage template with up to 12 widget locations where you can place WordPress widgets, custom widgets or any content you want.
+MH Magazine includes a widgetized homepage template with up to 11 regular widget locations and an optional additional sidebar where you can place WordPress widgets, custom widgets or any content you want.
 You can arrange the widgets on the front page as you like and create a unique and amazing magazine layout to present your content in an effective way.